JamesG3/Leetcode/AAA(Note for this repository).md

 #### isalnum()
 - `a.isalnum()`
 - if a is alphanumeric characters, return True, else return False.

-#### global variable
-- global variable is useful especially in recursive function
-- declare `global variable` under every function which may use this variable.
-- For example: 230.
-Kth Smallest Element in a BST

 #### enumerate
 - can be used for getting the *index* and the *corresponding element* of a list.